akrayvo/riot-gallery-viewer/README.md

 [View on Github »](https://github.com/akrayvo/riot-gallery-viewer)

-A simple, easy to implement, flexible, image viewer.
-Displays a modal with the full sized image, an optional label, and previous/next buttons.
-Will also optionally create the HTML image gallery.
+A simple, easy-to-implement, flexible image viewer.
+It displays a modal window with the full-sized image, an optional label, and previous/next buttons.
+It can also optionally create the HTML for the image gallery.

 ## Working example